openedx/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

   of each post, is now available on the **Discussions** and **Teams** pages and in inline discussions.

-* Improvements to the discussions UI: a new header area, a more intuitive topic list, and an enhanced UI that indicates unread posts, comments, and responses.
+* Improvements to the discussions UI include a new header area, a more intuitive topic list, and an enhanced UI that indicates unread posts, comments, and responses.
 You can also now sort discussions by votes.

 Studio & Course Author Tools
 ============================

-* Course teams can easily copy and move HTML components in Studio.
+* Course teams can easily copy HTML components in Studio.

 * For rescoring, course teams can now specify that the system will only update a learner's score if the process improves the learner's score.
 For more